LukePappa/Ourism/new.md

 Being is all that is.
 It transcends everything and is everything.
-To abide as being is one's true purpose.
+To abide as being is the ultimate fulfillment.